 In my case, the summer after high-school, my father left France and with him went my plan of film school in the USA.
 My confidence in my future rested wholly on his assurances that it was guaranteed and when the time came for it to happen, I learnt that the money was not there and that I should have been better prepared.
 I had obviously been too naïve, not taking charge of things earlier for myself, but until that point I had focused on school and writing and not dealt with what came afterwards.
 So when I realized I wasn’t actually going to Hollywood, I had to grow up fast and improvise.
 I was like one of those cartoon characters who overruns the edge of a cliff and only realizes it when he’s in mid-air.
 The only possible option in my mind was still film school, but this time in Paris.
 So, in the summer of 2005, I enrolled in a private (read expensive) film school in Paris, called EICAR.
 This was the closest branch I could cling onto.

 Although at first I was relieved to have been able to keep my plan alive, I quickly discovered that film school wasn’t going to be for me.
 For one, it was (too) expensive and I didn't want to take out a loan.
 But moreover, I found the general environment of film school rather counter-productive.
-For one, film school is not an environment for someone who, like me, has never been a film-buff.
-Not to say that’s a bad thing, it’s just I have limited time and many interests.
-And in film school, I found myself surrounded by people who had either seen every Godard film or who thought that seeing every Godard film was necessary to become a good filmmaker.
+For one, film school is not an environment for someone who, like me, has never been a huge film-buff.
+And in film school, I found myself surrounded by supreme film nerds, people who had either seen every Godard film or who thought that seeing every Godard film was necessary to become a good filmmaker.
 And the obsessive extent of knowledge that film schools demand and that students expect from each other is completely unnecessary, unrealistic and often tinted with a hint of snobbery.
 This directly played into the second reason I disliked film school: it was extremely insular, intellectually speaking.
 I was surrounded by people who lived in a world of cinema, 24/7.
 At school we would study cinema, after school we’d watch movies, after that we’d talk about them and the next day we’d be back in class analyzing films and the cycle would continue.
 Inevitably, I felt like all we produced at school were clichés.
 This was the first seed of an ever-growing conviction that if I wanted to have stories to tell, I had get out of the film world and live other things.